Social-graphics-library/Social-graphics-library/README.md

 > The class always(!) has a field for the width, one for the height and a method which returns the SVG string.

-Various templates for the large social media platforms in .afpub format are available in the `assetes` folder for creating and adapting.
-These can be opened and edited with programs from the
-[Affinity Family of Serif](http://affinity.serif.com/).
-Alternatively, the files generated from it are located in the `svg` directory.
+For creating and customizing, various templates for the major social media platforms are available in the `assetes` folder in .afpub format.
+These can be opened and edited with programs from the [Affinity family from Serif](http://affinity.serif.com/).
+Alternatively, the files generated from them are located in the `svg` directory.

-### Caution!
+### Attention!

-> When creating an SVG file, it must be ensured that the later dynamic parts are stored as TEXT and not as a vector.
+> When creating an SVG file, make sure that the dynamic parts are stored as TEXT and not as a vector.

-After the SVG is ready, it can be saved in the `svg` directory and the source code of the SVG is entered as a string in the `template()` method.
-The corresponding test points are replaced by the variables that are transferred to the method.
+After the SVG is ready, it can be saved in the `svg` directory and the source code of the SVG is fed as a string into the `template()` method.
+Thereby the corresponding test places are replaced by the variables that are passed to the method.

-As long as the name of the file (and the class) is one of the existing ones, with the exception of the example, the example template can now simply be replaced and it will work with the new one.
-Should the name be different the class must be entered in the glc file in the `generator` methods.
+As long as the name of the file (and the class) is one of the existing ones, except for the example, the example template can now simply be replaced and it will work with the new one.
+Should the name be different you have to add the class in the sgl file in the `generator` methods.

-Then just compile, integrate and it's done.
+After that just compile, include and it is ready.

+---

+### Template Generator

+The [SGL Template Generator](https://github.com/Social-graphics-library/Template-Generator) is an Electron-based tool for generating JavaScript/TypeScript template classes for the Social Graphics Library from SVG files.
+Documentation for the tool can be found in the corresponding repository, as well as download links for the current version.

+---

+## Example

 ![Example Gif](https://raw.githubusercontent.com/JosunLP/Social-graphics-library/master/assets/Demo.gif)